Free and Perfectly Safe but Only Partially Effective Vaccines Can Harm Everyone

-Keywords: partially-effective vaccines, welfare, strategic network formation, risk compensation, strategic complementarities, externalities
+Keywords: Network formation, risk compensation, welfare, strategic complementarities, externalities

 JEL Classification: C72, D85, I18